Kelcon86/UFOs/README.md

 ## Overview of Project
 In this project, we helped a Data Journalist work on a story regarding UFO sightings.
 Utilizing a file containing UFO sighting data, we were able to build a dynamic webpage using JavaScript, HTML and CSS.

 ## Results: Describe to Dana how someone might use the new webpage by walking her through the process of using the search criteria.
-Use images of your webpage during the filtering process to support your explanation.

-Users are able to filter the table by date, city, state, country and shape.
+Webpage users are able to filter the table by date, city, state, country and shape.

 ### Shape Filter
 ![UFO_Shape_Filter](https://user-images.githubusercontent.com/60076980/157444918-1c0bff02-6645-4a40-a6f6-12fa96883f67.png)